-A review panel comprised of at least three (3) members, all of whom will be full-time federal employees and at least one (1) of whom will be an MBDA employee, will be formed to review responsive applications for each of the MBEC projects.
-Applications will be evaluated and recommended for funding based on defined evaluation criterion and selection procedures.
+A review panel comprised of at least three (3) members, all of whom will be full-time federal employees and at least one (1) of whom will be an MBDA employee, will be formed to review responsive applications for the El Paso MBEC project.
+Applications will be evaluated by the appropriate MBDA review panel and one application may be recommended for funding based on defined evaluation criterion and selection procedures.